 The Everest Region is home of the legendary Sherpas and the highest mountain peak in the world Mount Everest (8,848m), which is listed as 11th of the most visited destinations in the world and famous as one of the 7th natural wonder of the world.
 To the north of Solokhumbu is "Everest National Park"; while to the east is the Makalu Barun National Park.

-The major ethnic groups that live in the Everest region are Sherpa, Rai, Tamang, Brahmins and Chhettri.
+The major ethnic groups that live in the Everest region are Sherpa, Rai, Tamang, Brahmins, and Chhettri.

 There is a diverse range of wildlife and vegetation can be seen in the region.
-Animals to be sighted are mountain goat, musk deer and barking deer in the forests.
+Animals to be sighted are mountain goats, musk deer and barking deer in the forests.
 Birds include Impeyan Pheasant (Danfe), ravens, crows, and choughs and snow pigeons.

 The best time to visit is spring and autumn.
 Popular Everest trekking areas are Everest Base Camp, Gokyo Valley, Lukla, Kalapatthar, Chola pass, Dudh Kunda, Salleri, Chiwong Circuit, Honku valleys and Everest to Arun Valley.
 Interesting landmarks near Syangboche are Khumjung School built by Sir Edmund Hillary in 1961.